Activiti/activiti-7-developers-guide/previous.md

 In order to separate identity management functions from the core engine, users and groups management is no longer provided by the engine in v7.
 A migration tool to port users and groups to keycloak is provided https://github.com/Activiti/activiti-compatibility/tree/master/activiti-db-users-to-keycloak-migrator

+It is expected that other functions will continue to either be refactored out or deprecated in favour of cloud-appropriate alternatives (history and job-executor functions especially).

-Activiti v7 provides new REST APIs to make use of new possibilities such as HATEOS and more dynamic querying using DSLs.
+Activiti v7 provides new REST APIs to make use of new possibilities such as HATEAOS and more dynamic querying using DSLs.
 But the old API is not forgotten - https://github.com/Activiti/activiti-compatibility/tree/master/activiti-rest

 ## Maintenance of Old Versions